TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/Examples/Index.rst

 $temporaryColumns array.

 After that come three precise steps:

-- first we load the full $TCA for the "fe\_users" table.
-This is necessary so that all columns definition are loaded.
-Otherwise the new columns cannot be added properly.

 - second the columns are actually added to the table by using t3lib\_extMgm::addTCAcolumns().